samarthdd/icap-infrastructure/README.md

 The provider.tf file exists.
 Do you want to overwrite?
 [Y/n]:
 ```

-Answer "yes" and then it will create the terraform principel.
+Answer "yes" and then it will create the terraform principle.

 Once the script has run take note of the Username and password for the service account, and add them to the following environment variables: